MetalBlueberry/go-plotly/README.md

 Examples, Code generation and Offline package are based on version 1.54.0, but It should work with other versions as this library just generates standard JSON.

+## Testing

+The package lacks of unit testing basically because it's just build JSON to be consumed by plotly.js.
+This means that I do not see a clear way of building valuable unit testing that doesn't involve the usage of plotly.js.
+If the package compiles, It means that types are generated correctly.

+Said that, I'm thinking about adding some integration testing with Docker, but for now, I've enough if the examples are working.

+If you have any good idea of how to test this code, I will be happy to hear it.

 ## Progress

 The main focus is to have the structures to hold the data and provide auto competition.
 Once we get there, we will be on v1.0.0.